-Learn more about the updated Osteopathic Standards and understand the main changes that have been made.
+Learn more about the Osteopathic Practice Standards (OPS) 2019 and understand the main changes that have been made from 2012.

 ‘Our aim was to update the standards in a way which made them easier to navigate and apply’

-The updated Osteopathic Practice Standards (OPS) were published on 1 September 2018 and will come into effect in September 2019.
+The 2019 Osteopathic Practice Standards (OPS) were published on 1 September 2018 and came into effect on 1 September 2019.
 As part of the new CPD scheme, osteopaths need to ensure that their CPD reflects the full range of their practice.
 This includes carrying out CPD activities during the three-year cycle which can be linked to the four themes of the OPS.
 As you begin to record CPD activities under the new scheme, you could start to link these to the updated OPS.

 Have the number of standards changed?